-The external SVT layers (1-5), with a radius between 3 and 15 cm, will be built with the same technology used for the BABAR SVT (double sided silicon strip sensor), which is adequate for the machine background conditions expected in the SuperB accelerator scheme (i.e. with low beam currents).
-Although SVT module design for layer1 to 5 will be very similar to the BABAR one, a complete new readout electronics chain need to be developed to cope with the higher background rates expected in SuperB.
+The external SVT layers (1-5), with a radius between 3 and $15\,\mathrm{cm}$ , will be built with the same technology used for the BABAR SVT (double sided silicon strip sensor), which is adequate for the machine background conditions expected in the SuperB accelerator scheme (i.e. with low beam currents).
+Although SVT module design for layer1 to 5 will be very similar to the BABAR one, with a larger coverage, a complete new readout electronics chain need to be developed to cope with the higher background rates expected in SuperB .